-Tesla, Inc.’s (formerly Tesla Motors, Inc.) mission and vision statements reflect the nature of its prominent all-electric automobile manufacturing and related businesses.
-Established in 2003, the company became profitable in 2013.
-Continued growth shows that the market is responding to the organization’s automotive and energy storage products.
-This condition highlights the appropriateness of the company’s mission statement.
-In essence, the corporate mission statement guides Tesla’s strategic decisions, such as in what the company needs to do in order to achieve business effectiveness.
-On the other hand, the corresponding corporate vision statement shapes Tesla’s direction of organizational growth.
+Tesla’s mission statement and vision statement reflect the nature of the prominent electric automobile manufacturing business and related operations.
+Continuing business growth shows that the market is favorably responding to the company’s automotive and energy products.
+This condition highlights the appropriateness of Tesla’s corporate mission and corporate vision to the business organization and its market opportunities.
+The corporate mission statement guides the automaker’s strategic decisions to fulfill the primary business purpose.
+On the other hand, the corporate vision statement shapes Tesla’s direction of organizational growth.
 For example, the company aims for leadership as a multinational automotive business that focuses on electric vehicles.
 With a strong brand image and increasing popularity, the company is positioned to succeed in the global electric automobile market.
-Satisfaction of the corporate mission along with the corporate vision serves as an indicator of Tesla’s operational effectiveness and business development.
+This success comes with Tesla’s generic competitive strategy and intensive growth strategies, which are directed toward satisfying the business purpose, corporate mission, and corporate vision.

 Tesla’s vision statement is “to create the most compelling car company of the 21st century by driving the world’s transition to electric vehicles.”
-This corporate vision emphasizes the company’s focus on renewable energy.
-Specifically, the corporation addresses the electric vehicle market as a major avenue for facilitating growth of the global renewable energy market.
-The following components are significant in Tesla Inc.’s vision statement:
+This corporate vision statement emphasizes the company’s focus on sustainable applications in transportation.
+The following points are in Tesla’s vision statement:

 - Car company